-I thought that the purpose of my life is to solve the problem of mind matter duality in philosophy using science.
-My father advised me take up Life Sciences for my masters, to make this journey easy.
-Though I still feel regret that I did not continue my intention of continuing with my Physics till the age of 40.
+I thought that the purpose of my life is to solve the problem of mind-matter duality in philosophy, using science.
+My father persuaded me take up Life Sciences for my Masters, to make this journey easy.
+I still feel a tinge of regret that I did not continue my intention of continuing with my Physics till the age of 40.

 Life Sciences in Jawaharlal Nehru University exposed me to a variety of interesting problems.
 In Life Sciences itself, Molecular Biology was exploding with new findings every week.
 Issues related to growth and development of form and function were enticing… Ultimately I came to the conclusion that I can not master Life Sciences till I had some basic foundations in Earth Sciences.

 In short, I was not willing to spend five years looking at the firing of some neuron or studying a particular receptor of a particular neurotransmitter.
 So I became a science communicator – a profession that allows me to indulge in different topics, rather promiscuously.

 I speak, read and write Malayalam, English, and Hindi.
 And have studied Sanskrit (read slowly), Tamil (read slowly and speak a little).
 But my main language is now English.
 Which is not my mother tongue.
 So I still trip on verb-noun agreement and article ‘the’.